Another DAM blog

 Who do I interview

 I interview men and women involved in Digital Asset Management from all over the world.
 Yes, I look for new people to interview all the time.
+I do not interview DAM vendors since I am vendor neutral.

 Scheduling an interview